|Author:||Karl Philipp Moritz|

-The story: KPM follows his “most fervent wish” and embarks on a two month journey around England – mostly on foot.
-He spends quite a bit of time in London, then visits Richmond, Windsor, Oxford, Castleton and Northhampton.
+The story: in the year 1782, German philosopher Karl Philip Moritz follows his “most fervent wish” and embarks on a two month journey around England – mostly on foot.
+He spends quite a bit of time in London, then he visits Richmond, Windsor, Oxford, Castleton and Northhampton.

 Karl Philipp Moritz is surprisingly modern

-This little book is a very pleasant read.
-Both KPM’s language and his way of thinking seem surprisingly modern, especially when he is talking about what he sees on the road.
-He walks from one settlement to the other, stays in little inns, goes for a swim in the Thames, visits a cave, and makes it feel like we are there with him, in the sunny countryside of England, in the year 1782.
+He walks from one settlement to the other, stays in little inns, goes for a swim in the Thames, visits a cave, and makes it feel like we are there with him, in the sunny countryside of England, more than two hundred years ago.

-I have one critical remark though: the text, though short as it is, gets a bit too wordy when KPM is talking about London, and especially about the Parliament.
-I would have liked more stuff from the road instead.
+I have one critical remark though: the text, though short as it is, gets a bit wordy when Moritz is talking about London, and especially about the Parliament.
+I would have liked more observations from the road instead.
 Nevertheless, this one is a gem, and I highly recommend reading it.

 Moritz’ feat of walking around England in the late 18th century is respectable.
 His storytelling and his writing style are both very good.
 You’ll find quite a bit of observations about England in here, so that’s good, too.